 Read on to uncover a list of my 10 favorite places for Mediterranean food.

-Another one of my favorite Mediterranean restaurants in San Francisco is Kokkari.
+One of my favorite Mediterranean restaurants in San Francisco is Kokkari.
 It's a fine dining option that has the tastiest lamb chops.
 I'm also a huge fan of their Spanakotiropita (filo pie with spinach, feta, leeks, and dill).

-In addition, I think you will also enjoy their other popular dishes including the Pacific Halibut, the Lamb Burgers, and Moussaka.
+I think you will also enjoy their other popular dishes including the Pacific Halibut, the Lamb Burgers, and Moussaka.

 They also offer a lunch special every weekday.